Trump says he had 'right' to share information with Russia

 Trump's tweets Tuesday notably lack any mention of whether the information he shared was classified.

 And the remarks appear to contradict statements made by his national security adviser, H.R.
-McMaster -- who told reporters in the wake of the report that "the story as reported is false" -- and White House deputy national security adviser for strategy, Dina Powell, who said Monday "the story is false.
+McMaster -- who told reporters in the wake of the report that the story "as reported is false" -- and White House deputy national security adviser for strategy, Dina Powell, who said Monday "the story is false.
 The President only discussed the common threats that both countries faced."

 Trump shared highly classified information with the Russian foreign minister and Russian ambassador to the US in a White House meeting last week, The Washington Post first reported Monday.